Lifetime mortgages – advice and information about releasing equity on your home

 Alternative equity plan options

-Schemes from the whole of market or a selection of providers
+Schemes from the wider mortgage market or a selection of providers

 Deliver a Key Facts Illustration (KFI) that shows: